-So while the name has changed, the characteristics that made Dolmar a trusted brand still remain.
+So while the name has changed, the characteristics that made Dolmar a trusted brand remain the same.

 How Dolmar Became Makita

-In 1991, Makita acquired Dolmar.
-While Makita was familiar with electric-powered tools, Dolmar was experienced with gasoline-powered tools.
+Makita acquired Dolmar in 1991.
+While Makita was a familiar name in the realm of electric-powered tools, Dolmar was known for its gasoline-powered tools.

-For approximately 25 years now, the two brands have continued to market and sell their products under different names.
-But because Makita has built such a strong brand name for itself over the years, they’ve decided to merge their outdoor power equipment and Dolmar’s products under one name – Makita.
+For several years after the acquisition, the two brands continued to market and sell their products under different names.
+But because of the strong brand name and reputation that Makita has cultivated, they decided to merge their outdoor power equipment and Dolmar’s products under the Makita brand.

-For those of you who have loyally stood behind the Dolmar name, you can trust that you’re getting the same product.
+For those who have stood loyally behind the Dolmar flag, you can trust that you’re getting the same product.
 Makita gas-powered tools are exactly the same in design and quality as the Dolmar power equipment.